PdxCodeGuild/class_raccoon/1 Python/labs/lab21-rain_data.md

 - all the data, date vs daily total
 - monthly totals, average across multiple years
 - total yearly rainfall, year by year

+## Version 4 (optional)

+Use regular expressions to pull all the .rain files from the html source of the main page and do statistics on all of them.